List of United States special representatives for North Korea

+History

-Jay Lefkowitz was President George W. Bush's Special Envoy for Human Rights in North Korea.
+Jay Lefkowitz was President George W. Bush's special envoy for human rights in North Korea.

-Sung Kim served as the Special Representative for North Korea Policy from November 2014-September 2016 and as Special Envoy for the Six-Party Talks from 2008-2011.
+Robert R. King served as special envoy on North Korean human rights issues from November 2009 to January 2017.

 Stephen W. Bosworth served as special envoy to North Korea from 2009 to 2011, under President Obama.
 He had previously been an ambassador to several countries, including to South Korea from 1997 to 2001.

-Robert R. King served as Special Envoy on North Korean Human Rights Issues from November 2009 to January 2017.

-Clifford Hart served as the Special Envoy for the Six-Party Talks October 2011-July 2013.

-Glyn Davies served as the Special Representative for North Korea Policy from January 2012-November 2014.
+Glyn Davies served as the special representative for North Korea policy from January 2012 to November 2014.

+Sung Kim served as the special representative for North Korea policy from November 2014 to September 2016 and as special envoy for the six-party talks from 2008 to 2011.